-Including the dynamic effects of well construction, we estimate that the extensive margin (both contemporaneous and future) accounts for 75% of the effect of surface water scarcity on groundwater extraction.
-The cumulative effect of a one-year reduction in surface water of 1 AF/ac is a 0.81 AF/ac decline in groundwater stocks.
-Of this depletion, 22% is attributable to contemporaneous lost recharge, leaving a 0.63 AF/ac increase in groundwater extraction to be explained.
-The previously calculated contemporaneous intensive margin-increased pumping from existing wells-represents 20% of the decline in the water table, and 26% of the increase in extraction, resulting from surface water shocks.
-The remainder is attributable to the extensive margin: new well construction accounts for 58% of the decline in the water table and 75% of the increase in extraction resulting from surface water shocks.
+Including the dynamic effects of well construction, we estimate that the extensive margin (both contemporaneous and future) accounts for 41% of the effect of surface water scarcity on groundwater extraction.
+The cumulative effect of a one-year reduction in surface water of 1-AF/acre is a 0.45 AF/acre decline in groundwater stocks.
+Of this depletion, 40% is attributable to lost recharge, leaving a 0.26 AF/acre increase in groundwater extraction to be explained.
+The previously calculated contemporaneous intensive margin-increased pumping from existing wells-represents 35% of the decline in the water table, and 59% of the increase in extraction.
+The remainder, about 0.11 AF/acre of extraction, is attributable to the contemporaneous and future well-drilling margins.29 This represents 41% of the increase in groundwater extraction or 25% of the total effect on groundwater depletion.
+Full details and algebra of the decomposition can be found in the Appendix section A.2 and a summary of the margins in Table A1.